Ongoing Research Case Study:

 For each project, we designed a unique session structure based on the research questions and goals.
 In one project, we used a long interview about network visibility, culminating in a 10-15 minute feedback session about a static prototype — an example of a tool to help increase network visibility for security strategists.

 Another project early in our relationship was a more traditional high-fidelity prototype walkthrough that focused on usability feedback.
-Their team was in the later stages of solution design and brought us in to help get focused feedback on a tool.
+Their team was in the later stages of solution design and brought us in to capture focused feedback on a tool.

 * * *

 Over our 2 years of working with Thales, our work demonstrated the value of incorporating user research into a long-term strategy for product ownership.
-Especially with large organizations, this recurring model of embedding customer perspectives into a multitude of projects can help reorient teams towards impactful work, regardless of the project type or phase.
+Especially with large organizations, this recurring model of embedding customer perspectives into multiple projects can help reorient teams towards impactful work, regardless of the project type or phase.

 Get Tips on Recurring UX Research